mreppell/Coalescent_Internal_Branches/README.md

 Software for calculating the distribution of internal branch lengths in the Kingman Coalescent, as well as related summary statistics.

 ## Recommended Installation instructions

-Download and decompress the tarball containing all necessary files.
-In the resulting directory make a new directory 'build'.
-In the build directory run cmake on the file 'CMakelists.txt' in the root directory.
-After cmake completes run the command 'make' and executables for both the internal_branches program and the modified coalescent simulator we used for comparison should be installed.
+###Option 1
+If the program cmake is available on the computer where you are installing, both the internal branches program and the modified coalescent simulator can be installed in the following way.
+First clone the repository or download the tarball with the necessary files.

+In cloned repository:

+   cmake .
+   make

+Using tarball:

       tar -xvf Coalescent_Internal_Branches.tar.gz
       cd Coalescent_Internal_Branches_
-	 mkdir build
-	 cd build
-	 cmake ..
+      cmake .
       make

+###Option 2
+If cmake is unavailable, the programs can be individually compiled using the following commands

+   g++ -o FTEC_branchlength -I .
+FTEC_branchlength.cpp
+   g++ -o internal_branches -I . internal_branches.cpp

 ### Commands